vime-js/vime/packages/vime-docs/getting-started.md

   [core Vime player interface](./standard/api/player.md) (not via `postmessage`).
 Thus, you avoid browser/provider differences and get access to the store.

-* **Complete** for when you want all Lite and Standard features + custom controls, internationalization, and plugins.
-This option is if you want "complete" control of your player.
+* **Complete** for when you want all Lite and Standard features + the ability to completely customize the player with plugins.

 [lazy-loading-benefits]: https://developers.google.com/web/fundamentals/performance/lazy-loading-guidance/images-and-video
 [preconnections-benchmark]: https://github.com/paulirish/lite-youtube-embed